time-link/timelink-vscode/README.md

 }
 ```

-## Test with a reference version of MHK
+## Testing with a reference version of MHK

 A reference version of MHH can be installed
 inside the devcontainer to provide a